Investors Real Estate Trust (NYSE:CSR) Issues FY 2021 Earnings Guidance

-Investors Real Estate Trust (NYSE:CSR) issued an update on its FY 2021 earnings guidance on Tuesday morning.
-The company provided earnings per share (EPS) guidance of $3.780-$3.940 for the period.
+Investors Real Estate Trust (NYSE:CSR) updated its FY 2021 earnings guidance on Tuesday.
+The company provided EPS guidance of $3.780-$3.940 for the period.
 The company issued revenue guidance of -.

-Investors Real Estate Trust (NYSE:CSR) last posted its quarterly earnings results on Sunday, August 1st.
-The company reported ($0.48) earnings per share for the quarter, missing the consensus estimate of $0.93 by ($1.41).
-Investors Real Estate Trust had a return on equity of 5.34% and a net margin of 17.44%.
-On average, equities research analysts forecast that Investors Real Estate Trust will post 3.9 earnings per share for the current fiscal year.
+Investors Real Estate Trust (NYSE:CSR) last announced its quarterly earnings data on Sunday, August 1st.
+The company reported ($0.48) earnings per share for the quarter, missing the Thomson Reuters’ consensus estimate of $0.93 by ($1.41).
+Investors Real Estate Trust had a net margin of 17.44% and a return on equity of 5.34%.
+On average, equities analysts expect that Investors Real Estate Trust will post 3.9 EPS for the current year.

-Several research analysts have recently issued reports on the stock.
-B. Riley restated a buy rating on shares of Investors Real Estate Trust in a report on Tuesday, September 28th.
-Compass Point upgraded shares of Investors Real Estate Trust from a neutral rating to a buy rating and set a $110.00 target price for the company in a report on Thursday, August 5th.
-Raymond James boosted their price target on Investors Real Estate Trust from $96.00 to $110.00 and gave the company an outperform rating in a report on Monday, September 20th.
-Colliers Securities initiated coverage on Investors Real Estate Trust in a research note on Tuesday, July 27th.
-They issued a neutral rating and a $100.00 price target for the company.
-Finally, BTIG Research reaffirmed a buy rating and issued a $90.00 target price on shares of Investors Real Estate Trust in a research report on Sunday, July 11th.
-Three investment analysts have rated the stock with a hold rating and six have given a buy rating to the stock.
-According to data from MarketBeat, the stock currently has an average rating of Buy and a consensus price target of $92.38.
+A number of equities analysts have recently commented on CSR shares.
+BTIG Research reissued a buy rating and set a $90.00 price target on shares of Investors Real Estate Trust in a report on Sunday, July 11th.
+Colliers Securities initiated coverage on Investors Real Estate Trust in a report on Tuesday, July 27th.
+They issued a neutral rating and a $100.00 target price for the company.
+Zacks Investment Research cut Investors Real Estate Trust from a buy rating to a hold rating in a report on Tuesday, October 5th.
+B. Riley reaffirmed a buy rating on shares of Investors Real Estate Trust in a report on Tuesday, September 28th.
+Finally, Compass Point raised Investors Real Estate Trust from a neutral rating to a buy rating and set a $110.00 target price for the company in a report on Thursday, August 5th.
+Three investment analysts have rated the stock with a hold rating and six have issued a buy rating to the stock.
+According to data from MarketBeat.com, Investors Real Estate Trust presently has a consensus rating of Buy and an average target price of $92.38.

 About Investors Real Estate Trust